devmount/wishlist/README.md

     COMMENT ON COLUMN lists.description IS 'Longer description of the Wishlist';
     COMMENT ON COLUMN lists.slug_public IS 'URL Segment to build public link';
     COMMENT ON COLUMN lists.slug_private IS 'URL Segment to build private link';
+    COMMENT ON COLUMN lists.spoiler IS 'Show reservations and purchases on private view';
     COMMENT ON COLUMN lists.created IS 'Timestamp of list creation';
     ```